U.S. pastor Brunson arrives home in Turkey after release by court

 “Like the Turkish courts, the Republic of Turkey does not receive instructions from any body, authority, office or person,” Altun, the Turkish official, said.
 “We make our own rules and make our own decisions that reflect our will.”

-Additional reporting by Mehmet Emin Caliskan in Izmir, Ali Kucukgocmen and Sarah Dadouch in Istnabul and Matt Spetalnick, Susan Heavey and Jonathan Allen in Washington, Writing by Daren Butler, David Dolan and Dominic Evans; Editing by Angus MacSwan, David Stamp, William Maclean
+Additional reporting by Mehmet Emin Caliskan in Izmir; Ali Kucukgocmen and Sarah Dadouch in Istanbul; Tulay Karadeniz in Ankara; Matt Spetalnick, Susan Heavey, Richard Cowan and Jonathan Allen in Washington, Writing by Daren Butler, David Dolan and Dominic Evans; Editing by Angus MacSwan, David Stamp, William Maclean